 - SECTION 1.
 The approved project is consistent with the Zoning Ordinance and the General Plan. - SECTION 2.
-The approval of this subdivision is contingent upon the City Council approval of a zoning amendment from R1-9,000 to R1-9,000(PD) & R1-7,000 to R1-7,000(PD) and establishing a precise development plan as contained in Zoning Amendment application, ZA-14-07: Cochrane: Standard Pacific Standard Pacific Corp. - SECTION 3.
-The Planning Commission of the City of Morgan Hill hereby finds that, on the basis of the whole record before it (including the initial study and any comments received), that there is no substantial evidence that the project will have a significant effect on the environment and that the Mitigated Negative Declaration reflects the Planning Commission's independent judgment and analysis, and that the Mitigated Negative Declaration was adopted prior to action taken to adopt the Resolution.
+The approval of this subdivision is contingent upon the City Council approval of a Zoning Amendment from CL-R to R3 Planned Development (PD) and establishment of a precise development plan as contained in Zoning Amendment application, ZA-14-20: Monterey KB Gippetti KB Home South Bay, Inc. - SECTION 3.
+The Planning Commission of the City of Morgan Hill hereby finds that the project site was initial reviewed as part of the Fall 2014 General Plan Amendments.
+At that time, the City Council adopted a Mitigated Negative Declaration for which an Initial Study was prepared in accordance with the California Environmental Quality Act.
+An Addendum to the previously adopted Mitigated Negative Declaration has been prepared to provide project-level CEQA analysis for the development of the site and to account for project-specific detail that was not previously available.
+The Planning on the basis of the whole record before it (including the Fall 2014 adopted initial study, addendum and any comments received) and that there is no substantial evidence that the project will have a significant effect on the environment.
 The custodian of the documents or other material which constitute the record shall be the Community Development Department.
 The mitigation measures are identified in the set of standard conditions as contained in Exhibit A. - SECTION 4.
 The proposed subdivision will not result in a violation of the requirements established by the Regional Water Quality Control Board. - SECTION 5.
 The approved project shall be subject to the conditions as identified in the set of standard conditions attached hereto, as Exhibit A, and by this reference incorporated herein.

-PASSED AND ADOPTED THIS 28th DAY OF JULY, 2015, AT A REGULAR MEETING OF THE PLANNING COMMISSION BY THE FOLLOWING VOTE:
+PASSED AND ADOPTED THIS $11^{\rm th}$ DAY OF AUGUST, 2015, AT A REGULAR MEETING OF THE PLANNING COMMISSION BY THE FOLLOWING VOTE:

-AYES: COMMISSIONERS: McKAY, MUELLER, TANDA, SPRING, KOMARCZYK, OROSCO
+AYES: COMMISSIONERS:

-NOES: COMMISSIONERS: NONE
+NOES: COMMISSIONERS:

-ABSTAIN: COMMISSIONERS: NONE
+ABSTAIN: COMMISSIONERS:

-ABSENT: COMMISSIONERS: NONE
+ABSENT: COMMISSIONERS:

 ATTEST: APPROVED:

-TERESA CI RUE, Deputy City Clerk Joe Mueller, Chair
+TERESA CR RUE, Deputy City Clerk JOE MUELLER, Chair

-Α FFIDAVIT
+A FFIDAVIT

-We,accept and al oide by the terms and conditi , applicant/s, hereby agree to specified in this resolution. Ю
+We, terms and con ditions specified in this reso , applicants, hereby agree to accept and abide by the olution.

 Ву: Date:

-Print name a nd title of authorized signer:
+Print name an d title of authorized signer/s s: